davidtchiu/davidtchiu.github.io/research/index.md

 ### Completed Projects

-#### Modeling and Resource Allocation for Data-Intensive Cloud Applications

-- X. Xu, G. Dunham, X. Zhao, D. Chiu, and J. Xu.
-Modeling Parallel Molecular Simulations on Amazon EC2.
-In Proceedings of the International Conference on Cloud Computing and Big Data (CCBD'15).
-Taipei, Taiwan.
-2015 (Short Paper).
-- B. Wang, X. Zhao, and D. Chiu.
-Lightweight Online Power Monitoring and Control for Mobile Applications.
-In Proceedings of 20th IEEE International Conference on Parallel and Distributed Systems (ICPADS'14).
-Hsinchu, Taiwan.
-2014.
-- T. Bicer, J. Yin, D. Chiu, G. Agrawal, and K. Schuchardt.
-Integrating Online Compression to Accelerate Large-Scale Data Analytics Applications.
-In Proceedings of the 27th IEEE International Parallel and Distributed Processing Symposium (IPDPS'13).
-Boston, MA.
-2013.
-- T. Bicer, D. Chiu, and G. Agrawal.
-Time and Cost Sensitive Data-Intensive Computing on Hybrid Clouds.
-In Proceedings of the 12th IEEE/ACM International Symposium on Cluster, Cloud, and Grid Computing (CCGrid'12).
-Ottawa, Canada.
-2012.
-- V. Ravi, W. Ma, D. Chiu, and G. Agrawal.
-Compiler and Runtime Support for Enabling Reduction Computations on Heterogeneous Systems.
-Concurrency and Computation: Practice and Experience.
-Vol 24(5).
-April 2012.
-- T. Bicer, D. Chiu, and G. Agrawal.
-MATE-EC2: A Middleware for Processing Data with AWS.
-4th Workshop on Many-Task Computing on Grids and Supercomputers (MTAGS'11).
-Held in conjunction with SC'11.
-Seattle, WA.
-2011.
-(Invited Paper)
-- T. Bicer, D. Chiu, and G. Agrawal.
-A Framework for Data-Intensive Computing with Cloud Bursting.
-In Proceedings of the 2011 IEEE International Conference on Cluster Computing (Cluster'11).
-Austin, TX.
-2011.
-- V. Ravi, W. Ma, D. Chiu, and G. Agrawal.
-Compiler and Runtime Support for Enabling Generalized Reduction Computations on Heterogeneous Parallel Configurations.
-In Proceedings of the 24th ACM/SIGARCH International Conference on Supercomputing (ICS'10).
-Tsukuba, Japan, 2010.

-#### Elastic Cloud Caching for Accelerating Data-Intensive Applications

-- F. Kabir, T. Hall, S. Wallace, and D. Chiu.
-Elastic Resource Allocation for a Cloud-Based Web Caching System.
-International Journal of Next-Generation Computing.
-Vol 5(1).
-2014.
-- F. Kabir and D. Chiu.
-Reconciling Cost and Performance Objectives for Elastic Web Caches.
-In Proceedings of the 2012 IEEE International Conference on Cloud and Services Computing (CSC'12).
-Shanghai, China.
-2012.
-- D. Chiu, A. Shetty, and G. Agrawal.
-Evaluating and Optimizing Indexing Schemes for a Cloud-based Elastic Key-Value Store.
-In Proceedings of the 11th IEEE/ACM International Symposium on Cluster, Cloud, and Grid Computing (CCGrid'11).
-Newport Beach, CA. 2011.
-- D. Chiu, A. Shetty, and G. Agrawal.
-Elastic Cloud Caches for Accelerating Service-Oriented Computations.
-In Proceedings of the 23rd ACM/IEEE International Conference on High Performance Computing Networking, Storage and Analysis (SC'10).
-New Orleans, LA.
-2010.
-- D. Chiu and G. Agrawal.
-Evaluating Caching and Storage Options on the Amazon Web Services Cloud.
-In Proceedings of the 11th ACM/IEEE International Conference on Grid Computing (GRID'10).
-Brussels, Belgium.
-2010.
-- D. Chiu and G. Agrawal.
-Hierarchical Caches for Grid Workflows.
-In Proceedings of the 9th IEEE/ACM International Symposium on Cluster Computing and the Grid (CCGrid'09).
-Shanghai, China.
-2009.

 #### Power Management in Distributed Systems

 - J. Polonitza, D. Chiu, and B. Ren.
 [A Transactional Framework for Broadening Access to Geo-Diversification](Papers/polonitza-CLOUD2019.pdf).
 In the Proceedings of the 12th IEEE International Conference on Cloud Computing (Cloud'19).
 Milan, Italy.
 2019.